stevearc/overseer.nvim/README.md

 overseer.setup({
   templates = { "builtin", "myplugin.first_task" },
 })
+-- You can also load them separately from setup overseer.load_template("myplugin.second_task")
 ```

 If you have multiple templates that you would like to expose as a bundle, you can create an alias module.
 For example, put the following into `overseer/template/myplugin/init.lua`: